Gleejr/Configure-ad/README.md

 <p>
-18. Go to start and type in "wf.msc".
+18. Navigate to the "Start" menu and enter "wf.msc" in the search bar.
 </p>

 <p>